-We propose a novel approach to managing information in grids.
-The proposed approach is an add-on information system that provides unification and federation of grid information services.
-The system interacts with local information services and assembles their metadata instances under one hybrid architecture to provide a common query/publish interface to different kinds of metadata.
-The system also supports interoperability of major grid information services by providing federated information management.
-We present the semantics and architectural design for this system.
+Abstract.
+Independent Grid projects have developed their own solutions to Information Services.
+These solutions are not interoperable with each other, target vastly different systems and address diverse sets of requirements.
+To address these challenges, we designed a novel architecture for a Grid Information Service that provides unification, federation and interoperability of major grid information services.
+The proposed approach forms an add-on information system that interacts with the local information services and assembles their metadata instances under one hybrid architecture.
+We present our experiences in designing semantics and architectural design of this system.
 We introduce a prototype implementation and present its evaluation.
-As the results indicate, the proposed system achieves unification and federation of custom implementations of grid information services with negligible processing overheads.
+The results indicate that the proposed approach achieves unification and federation of custom implementations of grid information services with negligible processing overheads.